microsoft/vscode-wiki/How-to-Contribute.md

 # Contributing to Code

-If this is your first time contributing to the Code project, welcome!
+If this is your first time contributing to Code, welcome!

 There are many ways to contribute to the Code project: logging bugs, submitting pull requests, reporting issues, and creating suggestions.